MBODM/YoutubeMusicLoader/README.md

 - Put them also into the "Tools" folder mentioned above.

 #### Step 4
-- Start the program.
-- Insert some Youtube link.
+- Start the program, insert some Youtube link and click the "Download" button.
-- Click "Download" and you will find your mp3 file in the "Music" subfolder.
+- You will find your mp3 file in the "Music" subfolder.

 #### Step 5
 - Have fun.